microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

 Want to learn more about different Function Calling?
 Go to the [continued learning page](../13-continued-learning/README.md?WT.mc_id=academic-105485-koreyst) to find other great resources on this topic.

-Head over to the Lesson 12 where we will look at how to [design UX for AI applications](/12-designing-ux-for-ai-applications/README.md?WT.mc_id=academic-105485-koreyst)!
+Head over to Lesson 12 where we will look at how to [design UX for AI applications](/12-designing-ux-for-ai-applications/README.md?WT.mc_id=academic-105485-koreyst)!